aocoronel/aoclibs/aoclibs/README.md

 I've already covered `err` and `ok`, but there are still a little more to cover.

-`err_print` and `err_println` are a clean way to write just the error message to the output you want, but for more sophisticated writes, use the `err.msg` directly.
+`rerr` and `rerrln` are a clean way to write just the error message to the output you want, but for more sophisticated writes, use the `err.msg` directly.

 Another useful error utility is `panic`.
 Panic will write the line, file and function that called panic and will abort the program.
 With the same implementation comes the `unreachable` macro, which calls `panic` with "unreachable" message.